-This hotline helps you contact your local Mental Health Association, where you can get linked to mental health services and self-help support groups within your community.
+This hotline helps you contact your local Mental Health Association where you can find mental health services and self-help support groups within your community.

-Call to be linked to resources for mental and behavioral health conditions.
+Call to discover resources for mental and behavioral health conditions.

-This national organization provides referrals and supportive resources to callers.
+This national organization provides referrals and other supportive resources to callers.

 The self-help group that focuses on eating disorders and promotes wellness in all areas offers this helpline to refer you to a local chapter and provide information about recovery.
 This can be especially helpful as an additional source of support or for those who cannot afford treatment.